appacademy/jump-start/jumpstart-files/part2/type_conversion_exercises.md

     accurate_division(7, 6) == 1.167
   ```

 0. Define a method, `#two_digit_format`, that accepts an integer, `n`, and returns a string version of that integer.
 If the integer has a single digit, you should append a 0.
 You can assume that n will always be two or fewer digits.
-Hint: try create a string using `'0' + n.to_s`, then use `#slice` to get the last two digits!
+Hint: try creating a string using `'0' + n.to_s`, then use `#slice` to get the last two digits!

   ```ruby
     two_digit_format(8) == "08"